Coed Lleol support woodland activity groups in Merthyr Tydfil as part of our Actif Woods Wales programme and Connecting People and Nature Project.

 I had the opportunity to ask the Environment Minister about biodiversity in the constituency and to thank several local projects for their efforts to protect and manage our local environment: Royal Crescent allotments, Merthyr anglers, Actif woodlands, local schools as beekeepers – there are many others.
 I also sought a response about invasive non-native species which affect our environment.
 Watch here.

-Posted by Dawn Bowden AM for Merthyr Tydfil and Rhymney on Wednesday, 19 June 2019
+Posted by Dawn Bowden MS/AS for Merthyr Tydfil and Rhymney on Wednesday, 19 June 2019

 Click on poster PDF to view larger